stormchaserroleplaying/stormchaserRPG/Introduction/HowtoPlay/index.md

 The target number for an ability check is called a Difficulty Class (DC).
 The target number for an attack roll is called a Defence (Def).

 This simple rule governs the resolution of most tasks in play.
-Chapter 7 provides more detailed rules for using the d20 in the game.
+More detailed rules for using the d20 in the game can be found under [Using Ability Scores](https://stormchaserroleplaying.com/stormchaserRPG/UsingAbilityScores/).

 ## Advantage and Disadvantage
 Sometimes, an ability check or attack roll is modified by special situations called advantage and disadvantage.
 Advantage reflects the positive circumstances surrounding a d20 roll, while disadvantage reflects the opposite.
 When you have either advantage or disadvantage, you roll an additional d20 when you make the roll.
 If you have advantage, use the highest of the rolls and, if you have disadvantage, use the lower roll.
 For example, if you have disadvantage and roll a 17 and a 5, you use the 5.
 If you instead have advantage and roll those numbers, you use the 17.